Explore the experimental ways the Soviet Union used photography, publications and posters to promote the socialist state

 The USSR formed following the October Revolution of 1917.
-Posters and publications highlighted the achievements of the young socialist state.
+Propaganda posters and publications highlighted only the benefits and achievements of the young socialist state.
 Their aim was to reach both local and international audiences.
 Addressing areas including industry, technology, sport and culture, they emphasised rapid improvements in Soviet society.

 This was a period of radical experimentation with publications and posters.
 Fold-outs, cut-outs and flaps brought pages to life.
 They combined photography with experimental designs and striking graphics.
 Photographers were also taking their medium in new directions.
 They captured images from new ‘worm’s eye’ and ‘bird’s eye’ views.
 This transformed everyday subject-matter into energetic compositions.
 Photomontages, made by cutting and pasting together images, were another way of showing a new perspective.